 Some cases of splenic MZL are linked with hepatitis C virus (HCV) infections, and treatment of HCV can provide a benefit.
 Other treatments that may be used for splenic MZL include splenectomy (surgical removal of the spleen) or Rituxan.

 Nodal MZL is a rare condition.
-The Guidelines panel of the National Comprehensive Cancer Network recommends that nodal MZL be treated according to the guidelines for follicular lymphoma (another indolent type of NHL).[v]
-Treatment may involve radiation therapy, chemotherapy, immunotherapy (with a drug such as Rituxan), observation, or participation in a clinical trial.
+The Guidelines panel of the National Comprehensive Cancer Network recommends that nodal MZL be treated according to the guidelines for follicular lymphoma (another indolent type of NHL).(5) Treatment may involve radiation therapy, chemotherapy, Rituxan), observation, or participation in a clinical trial.